 Dedicated Teachers Are Educating Afghanistan's Girls

 For many of Afghanistan's children, particularly those in the poorest and most isolated areas, completing elementary school remains a distant dream.
-The nation's education system has been devastated by more than thirty years of sustained conflict.
+The nation's education system has been devastated by more than 30 years of sustained conflict.
 Schools have been attacked and closed; teachers killed, injured and abducted.
 An estimated 3.7 million children are out of school, 60 percent of them girls.
 But despite the dangers, devoted teachers are giving their all to ensure that Afghanistan's next generation of girls get an education and reach their full potential.

 It's no wonder that Afghanistan's children see their teachers as real-life heroes.
 During a visit to a girls' school in Nangarhar province, in eastern Afghanistan, UNICEF Education Specialist Anita Haidary (above, far right) asked a classroom of eager students what they wanted to be when they grew up.
 "You'!" they all said.